 Shortly after Thika, the scenery changes.
 From the green, crowded surroundings of Nairobi, you suddenly enter the hilly, semi-arid and sparsely populated Ukambani (land of the Kambas).

-After Mwingi, the home town of Vice President Kalonzo Musyoka, the landscape gradually gets flatter and more arid, where dry riverbeds bear witness of the seasonal droughts.
-Eventually, you reach what locals emphasize is the “last mountain from here to Hargeisa”, and after that, the landscape turns completely flat, monotonous, and densely covered with low bushes.
-The last stretch of a few km is the only part where the road is seriously potholed, so when you get there, you know you are close.
-The police checkpoint by the river is the “entrance portal”, and once past it, there you are!
+After Mwingi, the home town of Vice President Kalonzo Musyoka, the scenery gradually gets flatter and more arid.
+Dry riverbeds bear witness of the seasonal droughts.
+Eventually, you reach what locals call the “last mountain before Hargeisa”.
+From there, the landscape turns flat and monotonous, with dense, low bushes.
+The last a few kms is the only part with some serious potholes.
+When you get there, you know you are close.
+The police checkpoint by the river is the “entrance portal” to Garissa.
+Once past it, there you are!

-Garissa Town is a peaceful and quiet place, that takes great pride in its official status as the safest in Eastern and Central Africa.
-It is the place where the pastoralists living in the surrounding areas come in to do business during the day, and then go back home.
-As a consequence, Garissa Town doesn’t offer classic urban attractions, night clubs or wining and dining.
-That is not what people would go there for in the first place, as the top attractions are outside town.
+Garissa is a peaceful and quiet town, that takes pride in being the safest in Eastern and Central Africa.
+This is where pastoralists from the surrounding areas come to do business during the day, and then go back home.
+Hence, Garissa Town doesn’t offer classic urban attractions, night clubs or wining and dining.
+That is not what people would visit for in the first place, as the main attractions are outside town.
 There are plenty of small shops, though, and every Wednesday, the town is bustling with life during the Market Day.

 Garissa is the unofficial capital of Kenya’s Somali community, and a showcase of their culture.
-It’s probably the best way to experience the Somali way of life without crossing into Somalis proper – a journey few non-Somalis without a death wish would consider.
+It’s probably the best way to experience the Somali way of life without crossing into Somalia proper.
+Few non-Somalis without a death wish would consider that journey!

 Enter into a conversation with any local, and the friendliness and hospitality, key to the Somali culture, will strike you.
-The general mood is hectic and energetic, and any interaction lasting more than a few minutes is generally accompanied by a cup of boiling hot spicy tea, with lots of milk and sugar.
+The general mood is hectic and energetic.
+Any interaction lasting more than a few minutes normally includes a cup of boiling hot spicy tea, with lots of milk and sugar.

 Time observance in the Somali parts of Kenya is very different from the rest of the country.
 Outside Nairobi, things generally go by AST (African Standard Time).
-In Garissa, time consciousness is at almost German-style.
-Be late for anything, and people may ask sarcastically if you come from Nairobi!
+In Garissa, time consciousness is almost German-style.
+Be late for anything, and people may ask sarcastically if you are from Nairobi!

 Most of the population in the region are pastoralists.
-Hence, livestock is a prominent aspect of the town and its surroundings.
+Livestock is a prominent aspect of the town and its surroundings.
 Cows, camels and goats roam the streets, and fresh, delicious meat is dirt cheap.
-In addition to the town’s current abattoir – a cornerstone of the local economy – a new, high-capacity one is being planned with the aim of turning Garissa into a center for meat production and exports.
+The current abattoir is a cornerstone of the local economy.
+Additionally, a new, high-capacity one is being planned, with an aim of turning Garissa into a centre for meat exports.

-There are 2 good hotels: the Nomad Palace and the Almond Resort.
+There are two good hotels: the Nomad Palace and the Almond Resort.
 These are completely up to international standards, yet nicely priced (€24 per night at the Nomad Palace).
-They also have nice restaurants with amazingly tasty steaks.
+They also have quite ok restaurants with amazingly tasty steaks.

-The fact that Garissa outclasses far bigger, and assumingly more cosmopolitan towns in Kenya in terms of hotels, says something about the Somali business spirit.
-Aggressive entrepreneurialism is a key component of the culture, and the Somali community is an increasingly visible part of busienss scene in Kenya.
+The fact that Garissa outclasses bigger and more cosmopolitan towns in Kenya in terms of hotels, says something about the Somali business spirit.
+The entrepreneurship spirit is ingrained in the culture.
+The Somali community is an increasingly visible part of business scene in Kenya.

 Garissa is an overwhelmingly Muslim place, crowded with cute little mosques.
 None of the quality hotels serve alcohol, or even allow guests to bring it.
 Of all the gin joints in all the towns in all the world, you’re not likely to walk into one here.
-I did see a small place advertising the sale of booze in an outskirt of town, but clearly, this is no place for the thirsty traveller.
-Those are not in Garissa’s target group in the first place, so if you plan on rocking all night, this is probably not your top destination.
+I did see a small place advertising the sale of booze in an outskirt of town.
+This is no place for the thirsty traveler, though.
+If your main goal is to party all night, Garissa is probably not your bucket list anyway.

-Tourism is the new strategy for Garissa as a second leg for the local economy, in addition to livestock.
-With the introduction of local governments in Kenya as a result of the new constitution, Garissa County looks set to invest aggressively in attracting visitors.
+Tourism is a new strategy for Garissa as a second leg for the local economy – in addition to the livestock cornerstone.
+With the new constitution, local governments were introduced in Kenya’s 47 counties.
+The one in Garissa looks set to invest aggressively in tourism.

 There is already the Bouralgy Giraffe Sanctuary, with a growing population of Rotschild giraffes.
-Other animal species in the sanctuary include the rare, long-necked Gerenuk (aka. “giraffe gazelle”), that only exists in this part of East Africa.
+Other animal species in the sanctuary include the rare, long-necked Gerenuk (aka. “giraffe gazelle”), unique to this region.
 The park also encompasses smaller populations of 26 other species of game animals, and more than 450 bird species.
 It is just 10 minutes south of Garissa town, along the green river belt, lush with acacia trees.
-Built and maintained by local visionaries, the park has suffered from the lack of support by the central government and the meager resources available to previous local authorities.
-With the new, strengthened local governments in Kenya, the giraffe sanctuary is already being targeted for significant upgrading.
+Built and maintained by local visionaries, the park has suffered from the lack of maintenance.

-Tana River, one of the major rivers in Kenya, runs just outside Garissa town.
-Crowded with snakes and crocodiles, it has a great potential to attract adrenaline-seeking travelers, ready to pay what it costs to get close to the dangerous animals in a boat.
-Unfortunately, there was no such option available during my visit, so I hope someone from the soon-to be-created Garissa County tourism authority is reading this, and acts on it by the time I return!
+Tana River, one of the major rivers in Kenya, runs just outside Garissa.
+Crowded with snakes and crocodiles, it has a great potential to attract adrenaline-seeking travelers.
+Unfortunately, there was no such option available during my visit.
+Hopefully, someone from the soon-to be-created Garissa County tourism authority will reading this, and act on it by the time I return!

-You don’t have to travel far outside Garissa before you find yourself in the wilderness.
-The surrounding landscape of dry shrubs and bushes, and coarse sands, are one big pasture for thousands of camels, goats, cows and donkeys.
-Occasionally, you will also spot small villages of semi-permanent structures made from mud or straws, that are the homes of the many pastoral families inhabiting the area.
-Looking to the booming tourist business in North African countries, by Bedouins, offering camel rides in the desert, along with meals and shelter in tents, one can only hope to see similar packages to be offered to travelers in Garissa in the near future.
+You don’t have to travel far outside Garissa to get to the wilderness.
+The surrounding landscape of dry shrubs and bushes are one big pasture for thousands of camels, goats, cows and donkeys.
+Occasionally, you will spot small villages of semi-permanent structures made from mud or straws.
+Looking to the booming tourist business in North African countries, where Bedouins offer desert camel rides, and tented camps, one can only hope for similar packages in Garissa in the near future.

-The combination of safety, good infrastructure and massive cash inflows from the Somali diaspora has made Garissa the fastest-growing town in Kenya.
-The impressive thing is how this growth has been achieved without a rise in crime.
-The place still has the atmosphere of a cosy and quiet small town, with no highrises and only a few multi-storey buildings.
-That is likely to change in the coming years as the growth continues.
+The combination of safety, good infrastructure and massive cash inflows from the Somali diaspora has turned Garissa into the fastest-growing town in Kenya.
+The impressive thing is how this growth has happened without a rise in crime.
+The place still has the atmosphere of a small, cosy town, with no highrises and only a few multi-storey buildings.
+That is likely to change in the coming years, if the growth continues.

-As tourism is a rather new concept being promoted, it is still very much “work in progress”, but with great potential.
-Local forces are aggressively pushing to promote this new source of growth.
-The director of the Giraffe Sanctuary even came with me in the car, for a personal guided tour when I visited the park!
-Expect to see camel-back desert expeditions with village sleepovers, and crocodile sightseeing river cruises being marketed massively in the coming years.
-I know for a fact that I will be among the first to try out those activities once they are launched!
+Despite the potential, tourism new concept here, and still “work in progress”.
+Local forces aggressively promote this new source of growth, though.
+The director of the Giraffe Sanctuary even came with me in the car for a personal guided tour when I visited the park!
+Expect to see camel-back desert expeditions with village sleepovers, and crocodile sightseeing river cruises in the coming years.
+I know for a fact that once launched, I will be among the first to try those activities.